Integrating quantum groups over surfaces: Character varieties and quantization

 where it is understood that $\pi_{ij}$ is a 2-tensor acting on the $i$th component of the first factor and the $j$th component of the second factor of $G^{2n}=G^n\times G^n$, defined by:

 \end{theorem}

-\subsection{Quantization via $\Rep U_{\h}(\mf g)$}
+\subsection{Quantization via $\Rep_\h G$}

-\begin{proof}[Proof of Theorem~\ref{thm:charVar}] The following is well known (see e.g.~\cite{Donin2003,Mudrov2006}): \begin{theorem} The braided dual of $U_{\h}(\mf g)$ is a flat deformation of $\cO(G)$, quantizing $G_{STS}$. \end{theorem} Moreover, the left $U_{\h}(\mf g)^{\ot 2}$ action on the braided dual becomes, at the classical limit, the left $U(\mf g)^{\ot 2}$ action on $\cO(G)$, where the action of the first copy of $U(\mf g)$ is induced by
+\begin{proof}[Proof of Theorem~\ref{thm:charVar}] The following is well known (see e.g.~\cite{Donin2003,Mudrov2006}): \begin{theorem} The reflection equation algebra $\cO(\Rep_\h G)$ is a flat deformation of $\cO(G)$, quantizing $G_{STS}$. \end{theorem} Moreover, the left $U_{\h}(\mf g)^{\ot 2}$ action on the reflection equation algebra becomes, at the classical limit, the left $U(\mf g)^{\ot 2}$ action on $\cO(G)$, where the action of the first copy of $U(\mf g)$ is induced by

 and the second action is induced by

 (since left invariant vector fields act on the right, the minus sign turns this into a left action).
 Hence to prove the claim it is enough to check that say for $i<j$ the bivector field $\pi_{ij}$ coincides with the quasi-classical limit of the action of $L_{ij}$, $N_{ij}$ or $U_{ij}$ if the handles $i,j$ are linked, nested or unlinked respectively.
 We prove this in the nested case, the other cases are similar: dropping indices for the sake of clarity, we have